Since you’re here, I bet you’re wondering what is the answer to client vs customer dispute…

 The same aspect is much different in regards to client-based businesses.
 Here, personal attention is highly required and should be a priority as you want to keep the client for as long as it is possible.

-Plus, you hope he’ll come again and do business with you on a recurring basis.
+Plus, you hope he’ll come again and do business with you on a recurring basis, for example like website building businesses.

 So… I have clients or customers?